akeesari/anjikeesari/docs/index.md

 ## e-Book

 Welcome to my eBook, `Build & Deploy Microservices on Kubernetes using ArgoCD & Helm`.
-In this book, I'm going to share my knowledge about creating and managing microservices applications in Kubernetes, using the latest tools like ArgoCD and Helm.
-I will also share insights and practical knowledge on using the latest tools like ArgoCD and Helm.
+In this book, I'm going to share my practical knowledge about creating and managing microservices applications in Kubernetes using the latest tools like ArgoCD and Helm.

 !!! note